 For Assembly:

-- Carefully cut each cake layer in half, horizontally, creating 4 thin round layers.
+- Carefully cut each cake layer in half, horizontally, creating 4 thin round cake layers.

 - Place one layer, cut-side up on a cake plate.
 Spread one-third of the berry jam mixture on the cake in a very thin layer.
 Top with about 3/4 cup of Chantilly Cream.
 Sprinkle one-third of the fresh berries over the cream.
 Top with another cake layer, and gently press down.
 Repeat the layers.